 Overview

 This is an Advanced Level tutorial.
 The workflow for setting up the shot and the Phoenix settings involved in the simulation are explained in detail.
-However, creating a production quality shot of a similar nature may require some changes to the lighting, materials and/or the Phoenix simulation.
-Understanding of thinkingParticles is beneficial but not required.
+However, it's recommended that you have at least basic knowleage in lighting, materials, and the Phoenix simulation.
+An understanding of thinkingParticles is beneficial but not required.

 In this tutorial we demonstrate how to work with thinkingParticles in tandem with Phoenix.
 We generate bombs using thinkingParticles.
 When missiles hit the ground, bounced debris are procedurally created.